p746174749-code/JD-AI-screening-method-for-pediatric-skeletal-malocclusion/README.md

 ├── class_1/
 └── class_2/
 ```
-2. 5-Fold Cross-Validation Split
+### 2. 5-Fold Cross-Validation Split
-We use utlis/dataset_split.py to randomly partition the raw data into 5 folds while maintaining the class distribution (stratified-like approach).
+We use `utlis/dataset_split.py` to randomly partition the raw data into 5 folds while maintaining the class distribution.
 Run the splitting script:
 ```bash
 python utlis/dataset_split.py